nahargourav/RAG-ANSWERING-SYSTEM/README.md

-# 🚀 HackRx RAG-Based Document & API Question Answering System
+# 🚀 RAG-Based Document & API Question Answering System

 ## 📌 Overview
 This project is a **Retrieval-Augmented Generation (RAG)** system built with **FastAPI**, **FAISS**, **Azure OpenAI**, and **MongoDB**.
-It processes PDF documents and API endpoints to answer user queries with high accuracy, following **HackRx** competition instructions.
+It processes PDF documents and API endpoints to answer user queries with high accuracy.

 It supports:
 - 📄 **PDF document ingestion and semantic search**